 We encourage you to play with this model and come to your own conclusions.
 It’s clear, however, who’s holding the bag.

 Barstool Sports is a more complicated model, but we will look at those downloads in the coming weeks.
-If you want to get notified when we publish these posts, join Research.
+If you want to get notified when we publish these posts, join Research (Now Advisor).
 It’s a free tool, and we send a weekly newsletter to those folks first.